 The report suggests that the term “Unmanned Aircraft System” is more fitting for the flying machinery.

 Obviously, a lot of people are more concerned with protecting their privacy more than they are with the terminology of the eye in the sky that will be watching them.

-How could police drone surveillance actually help?
+How could police drone surveillance actually help, you ask?